 - Individuals are encouraged to care for their teeth and mouths and, where necessary, are provided with support to do so. - Appropriate oral healthcare supplies are readily available and kept in good condition. - Oral healthcare is monitored as part of daily care and remedial action is taken where issues are identified. - Where appropriate, individuals are assisted to access regular dental heath checks or to visit a dentist if pain or decay is suspected.

-Individuals are supported appropriately during their last days of life
+Individuals are supported appropriately during their last days of life regarding their end of life care and support.

 • Where appropriate, as part of the provider assessment, service providers ascertain the individual's wishes and preferences